AlexMili/isVirtual/README.md

 **isVirtual** is a tool to detect if the current directory is linked to a virtual environment, get the config of this env and more.
-Work with venv, virtualenv, pipenv, poetry and soon hatch and pdm.
+Work with venv, virtualenv, pipenv, poetry, hatch, pdm and uv.

 # Install